 - Administrative and operations costs are spread over fewer students, a challenge in City Schools’ student-based funding model

-Schools with fewer than 350 students cost about $940 more per student (on average) than larger schools.
+Baltimore City public schools with fewer than 350 students cost about $940 more per student (on average) than the district’s larger schools.
 For City Schools, this difference equals an investment of approximately $13.4 million.